 Overview of program requirements/milestones

-This document contains a table summarizing the program requirements and the expected timeline of completing those requirements.
+The final page of our program’s handbook contains a table summarizing the program requirements and the expected timeline of completing those requirements.

 Course Requirements and Descriptions

 Students in the Applied Cognitive Science Ph.D. program are required to complete at least 72 hours; 41 of these hours are in the cognitive concentration, and the remaining 21 hours are for dissertation work.

 Research and Quantitative Core (10 Hours):